Xibitol/ZombieLike/README.md

 ### F4Menu
 - _In waiting_
 - [ ] Draw a F4Menu
-- [ ] Can open if the game status is "waveTransition"
+- [ ] Can open if the game status is "WaveTransition"
 - [ ] Config file for diplay, name and price of weapons, munitions, armor and medic kit
 - [ ] Buy weapons, munitions and armor
 - [ ] Buy a medic kit for 1 usagess